 - Protects from cell damage and inflammation.

 What is the Right Dosage of Vitamin A for Acne?

 The proper dosage of vitamin A is 5,000 IU to 10,00 IU per day.
 It can be achieved either through natural sources or supplements.
 Vitamin A rich foods include beef liver, carrots, sweet carrots, kale, spinach, broccoli, butter and eggs.
 Here’s what we recommend for vitamin A supplements.

 An unhealthy gut contributes to toxic overload, hormonal imbalance and stress.
 This can directly show an effect on sebaceous glands leading to excess sebum production.
 The health of the gut mainly depends on the gut flora (good and bad bacteria).
 When bad bacteria outrun the good bacteria, then the problem arises.
 So, in order to maintain the gut flora and health, we recommend taking probiotic regularly.

 Natural sources of probiotics include yogurt, kefir, kochumba and others.
 However, taking supplements along with them helps to add up the effectiveness.
-Here’s what we recommend but you can find more options here.
+Below are what we recommend but you can find more options here.

 Maintaining Proper Hygiene

 Apart from taking the supplements, here are few things you have to consider to deal with any external factors clogging the pores.